zhushangwen/Matrix-omini/content/blog/mambo-g.md

 r_t(\mathbf{x}_t, t) = \frac{\|\mathbf{v}_{\text{cond}}(\mathbf{x}_t, t) - \mathbf{v}_{\text{uncond}}(\mathbf{x}_t, t)\|}{\|\mathbf{v}_{\text{uncond}}(\mathbf{x}_t, t)\|}
 $$

-This ratio measures the relative strength of the "external guidance force" against the "internal denoising force" (specifically using the **unconditional prediction as the base**).
+This ratio measures the relative strength of the "external guidance force" against the "internal denoising force" (using the **unconditional prediction as the base**).
 A high ratio indicates a potential risk of overshoot.

 Based on this ratio, MAMBO-G applies an adaptive damping factor to the guidance scale: